-A glossy, thick coat is a good indicator your dog is getting everything they need from their diet, environment, and lifestyle—so it can be distressing to see your dog shedding or losing hair, and sometimes difficult to know exactly why it’s happening.
+A glossy, thick coat is a good indicator that your dog is getting everything they need from their diet, environment and lifestyle—so it can be distressing to see your dog shedding or losing hair, and sometimes difficult to know exactly why it’s happening.

-The symptoms of hair loss can include your dog’s hair feeling brittle or dry, shedding more hair than normal, and the appearance of bald patches that can be circular or irregularly shaped.
+The signs of hair loss can include your dog’s hair feeling brittle or dry, shedding more hair than normal and the appearance of bald patches, which can be circular or irregularly shaped.
 Hair loss might also be focused on a specific region or generalized across your dog’s whole body.

-A very common cause of hair loss in dogs is an infestation by parasites such as mites, lice, or fleas.
+A very common cause of hair loss in dogs is an infestation by parasites such as mites, lice or fleas.
 In particular, if your dog is losing hair around its neck and tail, there’s a high chance it’s due to fleas.
-These tiny parasites can rapidly infest your dog and irritate their skin; this leads to intense itching or scratching, which in turn can cause hair loss.
+These tiny parasites can rapidly infest your dog and irritate their skin; this leads to intense scratching, which in turn can cause hair loss.

 Any skin condition your dog has, including eczema or dandruff, can eventually lead to hair loss.
-If your dog is uncomfortable or their skin is causing them distress, they’ll try to alleviate this by scratching, licking, and itching themselves.
-Over time, this can lead to hair loss as specific areas of skin are weakened and their coat is pulled out.
+If your dog is uncomfortable or their skin is causing them distress, they’ll try to alleviate this by scratching or licking themselves.
+Over time, this can lead to hair loss as specific areas of skin are weakened and their coat pulled out.

-If your dog is experiencing hair loss, it may also be one symptom of a more complex problem.
-Ovarian or testicular tumors, particularly in older dogs, can cause localized hair loss—the tumor secretes hormones which disturbs the natural sexual cycle and growth of healthy hair.
-Cushing’s disease, a common problem in the dog population, can also cause hair loss.
-This is where a tumor develops which leads to your dog's adrenal gland producing too much cortisol, resulting in obesity, hair loss, dark patches and several other behavioral symptoms.
-Another condition, hypothyroidism—when your dog’s hormone production is underactive—can have hair loss as one of their symptoms.
+If your dog is experiencing hair loss, it may also be one sign of a more complex problem.
+Ovarian or testicular tumors, particularly in older dogs, can cause localized hair loss—the tumor secretes hormones that disturb the natural sexual cycle and growth of healthy hair.
+Canine Cushing’s disease, where a developing tumor leads to the overproduction of cortisol in your dog’s adrenal gland, can also cause hair loss.
+Other Canine Cushing's disease symptoms could include obesity, dark patches and several behavioral symptoms.
+Another condition, hypothyroidism—when your dog’s hormone production is underactive—can have hair loss as one of its signs.

 Protecting against hair loss

-- Make sure to follow the recommended guidelines for regular, effective treatment against fleas and their eggs
+Make sure that you follow the recommended guidelines for regular, effective treatment against fleas and their eggs

-- Give your dog a food which is enriched with nutrients to support their skin and hair development, including biotin and high-quality, highly digestible proteins
+Give your dog food that is enriched with nutrients to support their skin and hair development, including biotin and high-quality, highly digestible proteins

-It’s important to take your dog to your vet once you’ve noticed any hair loss so they can have a thorough check up and be given the right treatment.
-You can also ask your vet for advice about caring for your dog’s skin and coat at any time.
+It’s important to take your dog to your veterinarian once you’ve noticed any hair loss so they can have a thorough check-up and be given the right treatment.
+You can also ask your veterinarian for advice about caring for your dog’s skin and coat at any time.